ShashankRapolu07/SARCathon-AI/README.md

 - Start the FastAPI server using uvicorn: `python -m uvicorn main:app --reload`

 > **NOTE:** Until the hackathon deadline, we are giving you the APIs for quicker setup and ease of access.
 These are temporary and will be removed post-hoc.
+> **NOTE:** We have a multi-lingual support version of this application also.
+See [our another GitHub repository](https://github.com/ShashankRapolu07/SARCathon-AI-With-Translation-.git) for the details.
+(You are required to generate your own Google Cloud Translation API for this.)

 ## FAQ Matching Process (Step-by-Step)
 The FAQ matching process ensures users receive relevant answers quickly.
 Here's how it works, step-by-step: